jirsoft/NC/README.md

 # NC
  Napoleon Commander

-Simple file commander based on ancient Norton (Volkov...) commanders for DOS, now for Colour Maximite 2, you need also [TUI.INC](https://github.com/jirsoft/TUI/blob/master/TUI.INC) and [GRF.INC](https://github.com/jirsoft/GRF/blob/master/GRF.INC).
+Simple file commander based on ancient Norton (Volkov...) commanders for DOS, now for Colour Maximite 2.

 It has ability to connect to Mac/PC/Linux computer either through serial port or WiFi with help of included Python server **NCudpServer.py** or **NCserialServer.py** (here is also needed installed **pyserial** with `pip install pyserial`).